 add essential oils

-If you want to make a great smelling and extra cleaning strength then add some essential oils to your cleaner.
+If you want to make a great smelling and extra cleaning strength then add a few drops of essential oil to your cleaner.
 Add 15-25 drops of your preferred essential oil to your 16 oz glass spray bottle.
-You can read more about using essential oils in your cleaning products here.
+For more effective recipes you can read more about using essential oils in your cleaning products here.
+Some great essential oils to use for cleaning are Tea Tree Oil, Lemon, Orange, Eucalyptus, Thieves, On-Guard and so many more.
+My favorite blends are Thieves and Tea Tree Oil.

 add citrus rinds

-I you don’t have essential oil you can also make your own citrus cleaner by soaking lemon, orange, lime or grapefruit rinds in a jar full of vinegar for 2 weeks.
+I you don’t have essential oil you can also make your own citrus cleaner by soaking lemon, orange, lime or grapefruit rinds in a jar full of vinegar for 2 weeks or adding 1/2 a cup of lemon juice.
 The vinegar will start to brake down and mix with the de-greasing oils and antibacterial properties of the citrus making a powerful cleaner.
 Then use that vinegar in your cleaning solution.
 To read more details on making your own citrus vinegar cleaning here.

 Are Homemade cleaning products cheaper?